RarelyCharlie/rarelycharlie.github.io/books.md

 # Mental illness and society

-Books that discuss mental illness in relation to culture and society.
+Mental illness in relation to culture and society.

 #### Johann Hari (2018) _Lost Connections: Uncovering the Real Causes of Depression and the Unexpected Solutions_